pr-curtis/pr-curtis.github.io/DH/resources.md

 <h4><em>How to Submit Resources to the Table</em></h4>
 <p></p>
 I welcome submissions of new and established digital resources and projects on East Asia to better serve the community at large.
 Clarifications on how to categorize each label are included in the submission form.
-Submissions will be checked and edited weekly.
+Submissions will be checked and edited monthly.
 <p></p>

 <center><a href="https://airtable.com/shrKMyt963WcaXTGz" target="_blank" class="btn btn-primary btn-lg outline" role="button">Click to Submit a Site</a><p></p>
 <p></p>
-The table is best viewed in a new window.
+The table is <b>best viewed in a new window</b>.
 Please click "view larger verson" on the bottom right of the table to do so.</center>
 <p></p>
 <p></p>